 1989 Marie Walsh Sharpe Art Foundation

-Artists often teach or work outside of the art world to support their work and to extend their function as artists in the community.
-In addition to my work as an artist, I am an experience designer focused on communication design and human-computer interaction.
+Artists often teach and work as designers to extend their function as artists in the community.
+In addition to my work as an artist, I design experiences for digital platforms and human-computer interaction.
+For over 20 years I've worked with some of the world's most recognized brands and organizations, including for great artists, performers, and theaters.

 Please see my experience design resume for more information.